stacksimplify/aws-eks-kubernetes-masterclass/04-EKS-Storage-with-EBS-ElasticBlockStore/04-02-SC-PVC-ConfigMap-MySQL/README.md

 kubectl get pv
 ```
 ### Create ConfigMap manifest
-- We are going to create a `usermgt` database schema during the mysql pod creation time.
+- We are going to create a `usermgmt` database schema during the mysql pod creation time which we will leverage when we deploy User Management Microservice.

 ### Create MySQL Deployment manifest
 - Environment Variables